Neil Young (album): Reception

 Rolling Stone wrote "in many ways, a delightful reprise of that Springfield sound done a new way".
 In its retrospective review, AllMusic described it as "an uneven, low-key introduction to Young's solo career".

 Track listing

-All tracks are written by Neil Young, except where noted.
-Arrangements on "The Old Laughing Lady", "String Quartet from Whiskey Boot Hill" and "I've Loved Her So Long" by Young, Jack Nitzsche and Ry Cooder.
+All songs written by Neil Young, except "String Quartet from Whiskey Boot Hill", written by Jack Nitzsche.

 Track timings are from the original 1969 vinyl release, catalogue number RS 6317.